 A dream that began in a young man’s heart has become reality — a big, white, state-of-the-art hospital ship that delivers hope and healing to people around the globe living in dire circumstances.

 Mercy Ships uses hospital ships to deliver free, world-class health care services, capacity building and sustainable development aid to those without access in the developing world.
-Founded in 1978, Mercy Ships has worked in more than 70 countries providing services valued at more than $1 billion, with more than 2.5 million direct beneficiaries.
-Each year, more than 1,200 volunteers from over 40 nations serve with Mercy Ships.
-Professionals including surgeons, dentists, nurses, health care trainers, teachers, cooks, seamen, engineers, and agriculturalists donate their time and skills to the effort.
+Founded in 1978, Mercy Ships has worked in more than 70 countries providing services valued at more than $1.66 billion, with more than 2.77 million direct beneficiaries.
+Each year, more than 1,000 volunteers from over 40 nations serve with Mercy Ships.
+Professionals including surgeons, dentists, nurses, health care trainers, teachers, cooks, seamen, engineers, and support staff donate their time and skills to the effort.
 Mercy Ships seeks to transform individuals and serve nations one at a time.

 In many developing countries in Africa, even basic medical care is a luxury.
 People are plagued by preventable disease, untreated illnesses and neglected injuries.
 Even a simple toothache can become a life-threatening crisis.
 Nearly 50 percent of the people have no access to a hospital or doctor.
 Children, teens, adults and the elderly suffer and die every day from curable or treatable causes.
 A staggering 6.6 million children under the age of five died in 2012 from treatable diseases – more than 18,000 children per day.
 (Source: WHO).
 The challenge is enormous but with your help we can save lives.